 OK, I filled out the form–now what?
 The 3×4 organizer will add the information to the master spreadsheet that lists the pods since 2009.
 Every attempt will be made to keep you within geographic proximity or interests, and of course, matching people with whom they have not already shared a pod.
 Once pods are compiled, participants are emailed with joint contact information, and it is up to the couples to get the ball rolling.

 We just joined, and missed signing up–anyway we can still participate?
-Contact us, and we’ll send out a notice to participants.
+Post on the FB Group page that you would like to be included.
+Or for slower results, contact us, and we’ll send out a notice to participants.
 If time and space allows, pods may be able to have you as a guest.